• Recipes Index

 A vertical photo of a partial picture of a large pan of spaghetti soup with a grey napkin on the left side of the pan.Can I make this ahead of time?

 You could, but I have to say, I prefer to make it right before serving.
-The noodles absorb the broth if you make it in advance.
+If you make it in advance, the noodles absorb the broth.
 Also, you will need to add more water, and the noodles might be a little soggy.

 This recipe feeds my family of seven.
 Three of the children are 8 and under, though.
 We also usually serve it with French Bread or rolls to make it go further.